 Axle load is the amount of weight a single axle can bear.
 When the weight on any one axle exceeds the standard or legal limits given, it’s referred to as a heavy axle load.
-Managing axle loads is crucial for minimising damage to soil and infrastructure as higher axle loads lead to increased compaction of soil, subsequently affecting water infiltration, drainage, and root growth.
+Effectively managing axle loads is essential to reduce damage to both soil and infrastructure, as elevated axle loads result in greater soil compaction, which in turn impacts water infiltration, drainage, and root development.

 Heavy axle loads contribute greatly to soil compaction, especially in wet soil conditions.
 Compaction occurs when soil particles are pressed together, reducing porosity, thereby limiting water and nutrient supply.
 The effects of compaction are greater with machine operation at lower velocities, because longer load duration to the soil increases the compaction severity.